buchepalli-ramana-2/python-100days-bootcamp/Day-03/README.md

 - A ```and``` B #_Both conditions need to be ```True```_
 - C ```or``` D #_Only one condition needs to be ```True```_
 - ```not``` E #_THe condition must be ```False```_

+## Project
+- ```Title```:  __Treasure hunt__
+- Refer the [flowchart](https://github.com/buchepalli-ramana-2/python-100days-bootcamp/blob/main/Day-03/TreasureIslandFlowchart.pdf) and write the code using logical operators and ask for the user input & return the results based on flowchart.
+- Use your own [ASCII ART](https://ascii.co.uk/art#google_vignette) for your game